 To be considered for admission to the Accountancy major, a student must meet the W. P. Carey School of Business admission requirements, and have a grade of "C" (2.00) or higher in an introductory computer programming course as specified by the school.
-CIS 220 or its equivalent is taken in place of CIS 200.
+CIS 220 or its equivalent is taken in place of CIS 105.

 Due to resource limitations, admission to the school's program is very competitive.
 Applicants are reviewed using a portfolio approach.
 Among the factors considered are cumulative GPA, skill course GPA, transfer GPA and institution (if applicable), SAT or ACT scores, work experience, demonstrated community involvement and leadership skills, and responses to questions in the professional program application.
-Current admission statistics are available in Undergraduate Programs, BA 109, in the W. P. Carey School of Business.